Workplace impact of artificial intelligence: Analytics to reduce risk

-The NIOSH lifting equation is calibrated for a typical healthy worker to avoid back injuries, but AI-based methods may instead allow real-time, personalized calculation of risk.

 Machine learning is used for people analytics to make predictions about worker behavior to assist management decision-making, such as hiring and performance assessment.
 These could also be used to improve worker health.
 The analytics may be based on inputs such as online activities, monitoring of communications, location tracking, and voice analysis and body language analysis of filmed interviews.
 For example, sentiment analysis may be used to spot fatigue to prevent overwork.
 Decision support systems have a similar ability to be used to, for example, prevent industrial disasters or make disaster response more efficient.

 For manual material handling workers, predictive analytics and artificial intelligence may be used to reduce musculoskeletal injury.
 Traditional guidelines are based on statistical averages and are geared towards anthropometrically typical humans.
 The analysis of large amounts of data from wearable sensors may allow real-time, personalized calculation of ergonomic risk and fatigue management, as well as better analysis of the risk associated with specific job roles.

 Wearable sensors may also enable earlier intervention against exposure to toxic substances than is possible with area or breathing zone testing on a periodic basis.
 Furthermore, the large data sets generated could improve workplace health surveillance, risk assessment, and research.

 Streamlining safety and health workflows

-AI can also be used to make the workplace safety and health workflow more efficient.
-Digital assistants, like Amazon Alexa, Google Assistant, and Apple Siri, are increasingly adopted in workplaces to enhance productivity by automating routine tasks.
-These AI-based tools can manage administrative duties, such as scheduling meetings, sending reminders, processing orders, and organizing travel plans.
-This automation can improve workflow efficiency by reducing time spent on repetitive tasks, thus supporting employees to focus on higher-priority responsibilities.
-Digital assistants are especially valuable in streamlining customer service workflows, where they can handle basic inquiries, reducing the demand on human employees.
-However, there remain challenges in fully integrating these assistants due to concerns over data privacy, accuracy, and organizational readiness.
+AI has also been used to attempt to make the workplace safety and health workflow more efficient.
 One example is coding of workers' compensation claims, which are submitted in a prose narrative form and must manually be assigned standardized codes.
 AI is being investigated to perform this task faster, more cheaply, and with fewer errors.

-AI‐enabled virtual reality systems may be useful for safety training for hazard recognition.

-Artificial intelligence may be used to more efficiently detect near misses.
-Reporting and analysis of near misses are important in reducing accident rates, but they are often underreported because they are not noticed by humans, or are not reported by workers due to social factors.